aspose-total/Aspose.Total-Products/total/en/net/conversion/emlx-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMLX to OTT via .NET" h2=".NET API to Render EMLX to OTT on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may be looking for ways to add EMLX to OTT conversion features to your applications.
+The best way to do this is to use Aspose.Total for .NET file format manipulation APIs.
+Aspose.Total for .NET is a suite of APIs that allow you to manipulate various file formats, including EMLX and OTT.

+Using Aspose.Email for .NET, you can easily convert EMLX files to HTML.
+Aspose.Email for .NET is a powerful API that allows you to manipulate emails and their attachments.
+It supports a wide range of email formats, including EMLX, and can easily convert them to HTML.

+Once you have converted the EMLX file to HTML, you can use Aspose.Words for .NET to render the HTML to OTT.
+Aspose.Words for .NET is a powerful API that allows you to manipulate documents in a variety of formats, including OTT.
+It can easily render HTML to OTT, allowing you to quickly and easily convert EMLX to OTT.

-If you are a .NET developer looking to add EMLX to OTT conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to OTT.
+By using Aspose.Total for .NET, you can easily add EMLX to OTT conversion features to your applications.
+Aspose.Email for .NET allows you to convert EMLX to HTML, and Aspose.Words for .NET allows you to render HTML to OTT.
+With these powerful APIs, you can quickly and easily add EMLX to OTT conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}